rapidsai/rapidsmpf/docs/source/background/channels.md

 }
 ```

-Internally, when using a `throttle` a task that sends into a channel must acquire tickets granting permission to send before being able to send.
-The send then returns a receipt that grants permission to release the ticket.
-The consumer of a throttled channel accepts messsages without issue.
-This means that the throttle is localised to the producer tasks.
+Internally, when using a `throttle` a Node that writes into a channel must acquire a ticket granting permission to write before being able to.
+The write/send then returns a receipt that grants permission to release the ticket.
+The consumer of a throttled channel reads messsages without issue.
+This means that the throttle is localised to the producer nodes.

-More simply, using a throttling adaptor limits the number tasks a producer sends into a channel.
+More simply, using a throttling adaptor limits the number messages a producer writes into a channel.
 This pattern is very useful for producer nodes where we want some amount of bounded concurrency in the tasks that might suspend before sending into a channel -- especially useful when trying to minimize the over-production of long-lived memory: reads/scans, shuffles, etc.